robhami/ZTM_REACT/1_react_overviewREADME.md

 Notes on react 3:

-In index.js the following file is now unregister, dont need to worry about this now:
+In index.js the following file is now unregister, don't need to worry about this now:
 ```
 serviceWorker.unregister();
 ```
 Big change in app.js is App is a function instead of class.

 ```
 function App() {